deephyper/deephyper/docs/developer_guides/software_architecture.rst

     **Figure 4**: Execution of a centralized search (1 manager, 4 workers per node) with a :class:`deephyper.evaluator.MPICommEvaluator` on 2 nodes.

 The **centralized execution** has the disadvantage to have an overhead depending on the number of workers of the manager (optimizer).
 This can be problematic and lead to a bottleneck (e.g., with the constant liar scheme for Bayesian optimization) while often remaining more efficient with respect to optimization iterations (i.e., better improvement of the objective per iteration).
 The **distributed execution** is a way to mitigate this overhead dependency on the number of workers.
 In a **pure** distributed execution, 1 optimizer is attributed to each worker and each of these optimizers only has to suggest a new configuration to its corresponding worker.
 Therefore, the overhead of the optimizer when suggesting new configurations does not depend on the number of workers (good for scaling to more workers!).
 The distributed execution is illustrated in Figures 5 (1 node) and 6 (2 nodes).
-The :class:`deephyper.search.hps.MPIDistributedBO` is a wrapper around the Bayesian optimization strategy to do distributed execution through MPI.
+The :class:`deephyper.hpo.MPIDistributedBO` is a wrapper around the Bayesian optimization strategy to do distributed execution through MPI.

 .. figure:: ../_static/figures/distributed-execution-1-node.png
     :scale: 25%
     :alt: deephyper distributed execution with four workers on one node
     :align: center

-    **Figure 5**: Execution of a distributed search (4 workers) with a :class:`deephyper.search.hps.MPIDistributedBO` and the :class:`deephyper.evaluator.SerialEvaluator` on 1 node.
+    **Figure 5**: Execution of a distributed search (4 workers) with a :class:`deephyper.hpo.MPIDistributedBO` and the :class:`deephyper.evaluator.SerialEvaluator` on 1 node.

 .. figure:: ../_static/figures/distributed-execution-2-nodes.png
     :scale: 25%
     :alt: deephyper distributed execution with four workers per node on two nodes
     :align: center

-    **Figure 6**: Execution of a distributed search (4 workers per node) with a :class:`deephyper.search.hps.MPIDistributedBO` and the :class:`deephyper.evaluator.SerialEvaluator` on 2 nodes.
+    **Figure 6**: Execution of a distributed search (4 workers per node) with a :class:`deephyper.hpo.MPIDistributedBO` and the :class:`deephyper.evaluator.SerialEvaluator` on 2 nodes.

 Finally, it is also possible to mix the **centralized** and **distributed** execution to manage the trade-off between iteration efficiency and scaling of the number of workers as presented in Figure 7.